 Car group tests

-Plus, for the first time in a non-GT 911, it uses different sized front and rear wheels.
-They are 20 inches at the front and 21-inches at the rear - the latter using huge 305-section tyres, which partly explains its great traction.
+For the first time, the non-GT 992 911s also use different sized front and rear wheels.
+Most leave the factory on a staggered set of 20- and 21-inch wheels – the latter using huge 305-section tyres, which partly explains its great traction.
 The fact that the 911 rides so well on huge alloys like this is very impressive, too.
 Only the entry-level Carrera can be optioned with a smaller set of 19/20-inch wheels, and then there’s the Dakar on its knobbly all-terrain tyres.

 Leg room, head room & passenger space

 Due to its rear-engined layout, the 911’s luggage space is in the nose – and there’s 132 litres available.
-This is slightly down on its two-wheel drive predecessor, but what you need to know is that there’s enough space for two bags and a few other items, so weekends away or a small shop won’t be a problem.
+But what you need to know is that there’s enough space for two bags and a few other items, so weekends away or a small shop won’t be a problem.

 In this review

 - 1Porsche 911 reviewIt’s the consummate sports car for a reason.
 The 911 is beautifully built, engaging to drive, desirable and available in just about any form you could wish for